bronte123/-/_posts/partTwoOfFirstPost.md

 ---
 layout: post
-title: You Matter (Even on Campus)
+title: This is the new page
 published: true
 ---